 So how to we get over this problem?
 How do software/hardware teams leverage the industry leading issue tracking capabilities of Jira across the entire organization?
 Well, we have to introduce context.

-In future developments, Gradient will integrate directly with Jira, so you don’t have to decide between the power of Jira for software teams and the context you need to understand your designs.
+In future developments, CoLab will integrate directly with Jira, so you don’t have to decide between the power of Jira for software teams and the context you need to understand your designs.

 Jira is a powerful tool that empowers software teams to collaborate on their work, and it’s about time those benefits reached the mechanical world.
 So instead of using Jira in an application it wasn’t intended for, look for tools that work alongside it to support the specific requirements of each team.
 Jira was built for software, and CoLab was built for managing mechanical design- leverage the tools together for a powerful pair.